mithileshbhumca/WeatherAndroid/README.md

 - **View Binding**: The app uses view binding for easier interaction with views.
 - **View Model**: The app uses View model for easier communication with views and data sources.
 - **Retrofit**: Network requests are handled using Retrofit, a type-safe HTTP client.
+- **MVVM Architecture**: Used MVVM architecture to build the project.

 ## API Key Setup